DariuszGulbicki/Logging-Camp/README.md

 ## Features

-    Simple and lightweight
+- Simple and lightweight
-    Customizable logging levels
+- Customizable logging levels
-    Customizable log format
+- Customizable log format
-    Support for logging to console and file Thread-safe
+- Support for logging to console and file
-    Open source and free to use
+- Open source and free to use

 ## Requirements

-    iOS 10.0+ / macOS 10.12+ / tvOS 10.0+
-    Xcode 11+
-    Windows 10+
-    Linux
-    Swift 5.4+
+- Swift 5.4+

 ## Installation